penn-wonderlab/penn-wonderlab.github.io/_posts/2017-08-28-discow-reen.md

 icon: address-book
 ---

-Welcome Dipesh Reen to the [Discow project team](https://cligr.github.io/projects/discow.html) as a developer.
+Welcome Dipesh Reen to the [IdeaMagnets project team](/projects/idea-magnets.html) as a developer.